Subve/Mistix/README_Mistix_MiloszGorny.txt

-Deleting the previous project coz of it's advanced type.
+Deleting the previous project coz of its type.

-Mistix_The_Right_One is the the right project.
+Mistix_The_Right_One on github is the the right project.

-Buying upgrades with the right mouse button
+Buying upgrades with the right mouse button- keep holding it on the button - it's possible to buy for 20 points.
 Shooting with the left mouse button
 Move your character with W,S,A,D

+Press E to teleport in the way of the mouse- delay 6 sec.

-The zombie can evolve- if they meet each other they are healing a little.
+The zombie can evolve- if they meet each other they spawn a stronger zombie.

 Barricades are spawning time to time, they can stop zombie for a while Apples can heal you up.